Academic Policies

 If the student wishes to appeal the Step 1 Decision, they must submit a formal written appeal (“Appeal”) via email within ten (10) calendar days of the Step 1 Decision being sent.
 The Appeal should include a written statement explaining the grounds for the appeal and why the course grade provided by the instructor should be re-assessed.

-Appeals will be decided by the Department Chair / Program Director of the department / program where the course is housed1 or by their designee, who shall be an appropriate academic administrator equivalent to a Department Chair / Program Director.
-If the Appeal is from the grade in a course taught by the Department Chair or Program Director, the Appeal will be decided by the Vice Dean for Academic Affairs.
-If the Appeal is from the grade in a course taught by the Vice Dean for Academic Affairs, the Appeal will be decided by the Vice Dean for Faculty Affairs.
+Appeals will be decided by the Department Chair / Program Director* of the department / program where the course is housed or by their designee, who shall be an appropriate academic administrator equivalent to a Department Chair / Program Director.
+If the Appeal is from the grade in a course taught by the Department Chair or Program Director, the Appeal will be decided by the Interim Assistant Dean of Master's Education, Certificate Programs, and Teaching Excellence.
+If the Appeal is from the grade in a course taught by the Interim Assistant Dean of Master's Education, Certificate Programs, and Teaching Excellence, the Appeal will be decided by the Vice Dean for Faculty Affairs.

 The Step 2 decision maker will independently review the grade(s), collect relevant information pertinent to the course grade and the Appeal, and will issue a decision via email (the “Step 2 Decision”).